zatrepalek/adminer/README.md

 Has in built Adminer SSL extension and suports SSL certificate contents injected via environment variable `DB_SSL_CA_FILE`.

+Also it contains [password-less](https://github.com/vrana/adminer/blob/master/plugins/login-password-less.php) plugin to be used with SQL lite (use user and password `test`).

 ## Usage

 Example docker-compose.yml: